hhsu15/DotNetApp/README.md

 dotnet ef database update
 ```

 Now the database is created.
-To see the database and tables, we download the extension called "SQLite".
+To see the database and tables, we download the extension called `SQLite`.
 Once download and you can run command palette and type SQLite to open the database.
-Then you will find some files have been created.
+Then you will find some files that have been created.

 You can then find that under Explorer there is a section called SQLITE EXPLORER.
 From there you can right click to run Query.
 We first use it to insert some records into the table.